Medical Billing Expert Witness in

 Fee for Service vs. Capitation Models

-Historically a large percentage of medical care was compensated based on a fee for the service provided.
-This is commonly called Fee for Service (FFS) medicine.
-In the past two decades, business model innovations and value-based care experiments have created capitated risk models.
+Historically, a large percentage of medical care was compensated based on a fee for the service provided.
+This is commonly called fee-for-service (FFS) medicine.
+Business model innovations and value-based care experiments have created capitated risk models in the past two decades.
 To elaborate, capitation means that physicians are paid a set monthly fee to care for each patient.
-The physician (or facility) takes the risk and pays for any higher cost procedures out of its own pocket.
-Importantly, this is in contrast to FFS and seeking a higher reimbursement for the care of the individual patient from insurance.
+The physician (or facility) takes the risk and pays for higher-cost procedures out of pocket.
+Importantly, this is in contrast to FFS and seeking a higher reimbursement for the individual patient’s care from insurance.

-Consequently, part of the underlying assumption is that with a large population, the capitated monthly cost covers the downside risk.
+Consequently, part of the underlying assumption is that the capitated monthly cost covers the downside risk with a large population.
 This model is not perfect.
 This is because of the unknown future cost for a single patient with higher acuity conditions (the ‘sicker’ patient) in catastrophic cases.
 To elaborate, in this capitated model, a risk adjustment method sets the monthly payment based on the patient’s condition.

-Furthermore, a medical coding expert witness with flexibility should understand risk adjustment coding.
+Furthermore, a flexible medical coding expert witness should understand risk adjustment coding.
 Capitated, Risk-Adjusted Models use HCCs or Hierarchical condition category codes.
-HCCs apply in a special type of managed Medicare called Medicare Advantage (or, Medicare Part C).
-Furthermore, Accountable Care Organizations (ACOs) may use capitated models of payment.
+HCCs apply in a special type of managed Medicare called Medicare Advantage (or Medicare Part C).
+Furthermore, Accountable Care Organizations (ACOs) may use capitated payment models.

 Medical Coding Expert Witness, Case Law and Expert Scope of Work, Opinions, and Testimony